 Sponsor and status

-This resolution was introduced on January 3, 1983, in a previous session of Congress, but was not enacted.
+This resolution was introduced on January 3, 1983, in a previous session of Congress, but it did not receive a vote.

 Representative for Texas's 22nd congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.J.Res.
 23 (98th) was a joint resolution in the United States Congress.